DoB1993-02-11 BirthplaceCardiff Height1.91 m (6' 3") Weight100 kg (15 st 10 lb) PositionCentre

 A product of Aberdare RFC and St Johns School, Owen Williams came through the Cardiff Blues Academy system.
 Spotted playing for Neath College, the young player was picked up by the international set up, collecting Wales caps at an U16 and U20 level as part of the Junior World Cup squad who toured Argentina.

-Owen Williams made his senior international debut against Japan in Wales’ 2013 summer tour.
+Owen Williams made his senior international debut against Japan in Wales’ 2013 summer tour and was also part of the Wales set-up during the autumn international series that year.

 DoB1990-01-16 BirthplacePontypridd Height1.83 m (6' 0") Weight107 kg (16 st 11 lb) PositionHooker